-Financial liabilities of the Company consist of accounts payable, retrocession premium payable and other liabilities which are classified as basic financial instruments and are stated at amortized cost.
+Financial liabilities of the Company consist of accounts payable and other liabilities, retrocession premiums payable and claims liabilities which are classified as basic financial instruments and are stated at amortized cost.

 Equity instruments

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all its liabilities.
 Equity instruments issued by the Company are recorded at the proceeds received, net of direct issue costs.